-- In order to be considered for an Emergency Assistance Student Bursary, a student must:
+In order to be considered for an Emergency Assistance Student Bursary, you must:

 - Demonstrate need as outlined on the RFHS Emergency Assistance Student Bursary application form.
 As a discretionary bursary, the interpretation of need and therefore the approval in all aspects will rest with the selection committee.

 - Demonstrate that the need is acute in nature.
 The bursary will not continue to provide ongoing support to individuals over extended periods.
 Students are expected to locate alternate support mechanisms following approval of any bursary.